taylorsilva/posts/concourse-opa/README.md

 In this blog post we are going to go over how to configure Concourse to do policy checks against an OPA server.
 If you want to learn more about OPA I suggest [reading the docs](https://www.openpolicyagent.org/docs/latest/) as a starting point.
 We will go over a few use-cases in this blog post so you can get started with some Concourse specific policies with your OPA server.

 We will be doing everything locally by using a Docker Compose file to run Concourse and an OPA server.
+The [docker-compose.yml can be found in this gist](https://gist.github.com/taylorsilva/2bdbeb8c0d985f1c61ff539a9dd16a24).

 ### Configuring Concourse